 Synonyms: Hoofing, Clogging, Jig, Stomp and Buckdancing.

 Film clips: Varsity Show (1937), Down Argentine Way (1940) and Pin Up Girl (1944).

 A beginner level is of course meant for dancers without any previous experience of the dance form in question, and the tap program in Herräng is no exception.
 All it takes to participate is good spirit, a desire to learn and a pair of tap shoes or a pair of general shoes with preferably hard and not too sticky soles.
-For ambitious proselytes feeling inspired on Sunday afternoon, there are often possibilities to prolong the Herräng visit by registering for the since Sunday on-going BeginnerIntermediate program.
+For ambitious proselytes feeling inspired on Sunday afternoon, there are often possibilities to prolong your Herräng visit by registering for the BeginnersIntermediate one-week full-time programmes starting on Sundays.

-For more detailed information about the Beginner Weekend, please visit here.
+For more detailed information about the Beginner Weekends, please click here.